Fan-Out Query Competitive Intelligence: See What AI Models Search Before They Answer

 Connecting to a content agent

 If you’re using the Agentic AEO Content Pipeline, fan-out data is already integrated into Phase 1 (Intelligence Gathering) and Phase 2 (Competitive Deep Dive).
-The agent uses get_fanout_query_insights to discover what AI models search for, then analyze_competitor_url with Bright Data scraping to understand why certain pages win.
+The agent uses get_fanout_query_insights to discover what AI models search for, then combines get_top_cited_url_per_prompt, get_competitive_gap with includeAIAnalysis, and Bright Data scraping to understand why certain pages win.

 For simpler setups, you can manually chain the intelligence into content creation: